numToStr/ky/README.md

 -   Adding an entry

-So, you want to crate a password, just run `ky add` with a key which will act as a unique id.
+So, you want to create/add a password, just run `ky add` with a key which will act as a unique id.
 After that, you will be asked to enter more details like username, website, expiry-date, notes, which are totally optional for now.
-After recieving all the details, those will be encrypted with master password and saved into the database.
+After recieving all the details, those will be encrypted with master password and saved into the vault.

 Remember, password will be auto generated and encrypted with the rest of the details.